|

 exhibit.
 We had gone down that way on our previous trips, but it's a

 challenging spot.
-Teri and her friend Sandy did some rock
+On an earlier trip Teri and her friend Sandy did some rock

 scrambling, and I spent a lot of time studying various possible